NotTacoz/jacaranda/content/notes/AE/chemistry/testnotes/CAP2.md

 		- these dipoles create temporary and weak electrostatic attraction called dispersion.
 		- rapid state of change - constantly form, disappear and reform.
 1. Describe how dispersion forces arise in all substances, and explain how molecular shape, and number of atoms affect the strength of dispersion forces.
+	- dispersion force arises in all substances because of random electron movements called **temporary dipoles**
+	- the temporary dipoles create **induced dipoles**, and they form temporary intermolecular forces called dispersion force.
+	- more electron and more surface contact has stronger dispersion forces.
+		- linear > branched or spherical shapes.
-2. Use knowledge of electronegativity to establish bond polarity.
+1. Use knowledge of electronegativity to establish bond polarity.
 	- what is bond polarity?
 		- difference in electronegativity
-1. Use understanding of molecular shape, bond polarity and symmetry to establish and explain the polarity of molecules.
+2. Use understanding of molecular shape, bond polarity and symmetry to establish and explain the polarity of molecules.
+	-
-2. Describe how dipole-dipole forces arise, and explain how the relative size of a molecular dipole affects the strength of dipole-dipole forces.
+3. Describe how dipole-dipole forces arise, and explain how the relative size of a molecular dipole affects the strength of dipole-dipole forces.
 	- f
-3. Describe how hydrogen bonding arises, end explain why this special case of dipole-dipole bonding is so much stronger than other examples of dipole-dipole bonding.
+4. Describe how hydrogen bonding arises, end explain why this special case of dipole-dipole bonding is so much stronger than other examples of dipole-dipole bonding.
-4. Draw diagrams to show how all types of intermolecular forces occur between neighbouring molecules.
+5. Draw diagrams to show how all types of intermolecular forces occur between neighbouring molecules.
-5. Compare the relative strength of the types of intermolecular forces.
+6. Compare the relative strength of the types of intermolecular forces.
 	- order in strength?
 		- strongest is ion-dipole
 		- hydrogen bonding
 		- dipole dipole
 		- dispersion forces
-6. Use understanding of bond polarity, molecular shape and symmetry to establish the nature and strength of intermolecular forces present in a covalent molecular substance.
+7. Use understanding of bond polarity, molecular shape and symmetry to establish the nature and strength of intermolecular forces present in a covalent molecular substance.
-7. Explain how the physical properties of covalent molecular substances depend on the strength of intermolecular forces, including:
+8. Explain how the physical properties of covalent molecular substances depend on the strength of intermolecular forces, including:
 	- a. melting and boiling point
 		- trend?
 			- increases with intermolecular force strength